-Then, you can re-invest your earnings into your blog for premium WordPress themes and advanced plugins that will help you grow.
+Then, you can re-invest your earnings for premium WordPress themes and advanced plugins that will help with growing your blog even more.

 We hope this post helped you understand how much it would cost to start a WordPress blog and answered your most pressing questions about it.